Last Updated On

 It’s so easy to get overwhelmed with the mountains of information out there.

-Because of this, I’ve gone ahead and made a simplified, step-by-step tutorial on how to get your own WordPress site up and running — as fast as possible.
+This will show you how to get your own WordPress site up and running as fast as possible — with as little headache as possible.

-If you follow these instructions, you could have your foundation completely built within as little as 20 minutes.
+If you follow these instructions, you could have your foundation completely built within 20 minutes or less.

 No technical know-how is needed!

-By the end, you’ll know exactly how to set up a WordPress website of your own.
+By the end of this post, you’ll know exactly how to set up a WordPress website of your own.

 So, let’s get started, shall we?